Cumberland County, New Jersey: History

 Early European settlement began with the Swedish who called what is now New Jersey New Sweden during the first half of the 17th century.
-Prior to the United States gaining its independence from Great Britain, Cumberland County was deemed separate from Salem County, and was named after the Duke of Cumberland in 1748.
-Cumberland County’s economic exploits were agricultural and manufacturing, more specifically the county focused on fruits and vegetables, as well as glassware and preserved foods.
+Prior to the United States gaining its independence from Great Britain, Cumberland County was deemed separate from Salem County in 1748 and was named after the Duke of Cumberland.
+Cumberland County's economic exploits were agricultural and manufacturing, more specifically the county focused on fruits and vegetables, as well as glassware and preserved foods.

-America’s early successes in glassmaking began in Southern New Jersey during the 18th century and eventually led to John Landis Mason of Vineland New Jersey to invent the mason jar for storing and preserving food at home during the 1850s.
-Cumberland County’s population has historically been “majority-minority”.
+America's early successes in glassmaking began in Southern New Jersey during the 18th century and eventually led to John Landis Mason of Vineland New Jersey to invent the mason jar for storing and preserving food at home during the 1850s.
+Cumberland County's population has historically been "majority-minority".
 Cumberland County went from holding one hundred and twenty enslaved people in 1790, to two by 1830.
 Cumberland County included several towns settled by Black Americans many of whom escaped slavery.
 Parts of the county were used for the Underground Railroad, and housed Harriet Tubman and William Still.

 Maritime history

-Along with agriculture and glassware, Cumberland County is also known for its maritime industries.
-Cumberland County’s main maritime export was oysters until the 1950s when disease destroyed the oyster population.
+In addition to agriculture and glassware, Cumberland County is known for its maritime industries.
+Its main maritime export was oysters until the 1950s when disease destroyed the oyster population.
 With the oyster industry came shipbuilding in 1780.
 Later, the industrial revolution and railroad development increased the number of ships and the types of ships being made.
 By the late 19th century, ships switched from the sloop model to the schooner to be more useful for oystering.

-Whaling was also an industry in Cumberland County until 1775 when settlers turned to raising, farming, and trapping.
+Whaling was also an industry in Cumberland County until 1775 when settlers turned to livestock, farming, and trapping.
 Caviar was a short-lived industry in the area from the 1860s to 1925, when sturgeon had been overfished.
-19th and 20th century maritime related artifacts such as ship models, building plans, tools, and rigging equipment can be viewed at the John Dubois Maritime Museum in Bridgeton.
+There are 19th and 20th century maritime related artifacts such as ship models, building plans, tools, and rigging equipment at the John Dubois Maritime Museum in Bridgeton.